iwismer/rusty-timer/README.md

 - Automatic reader reconnection on disconnect
 - Save reads to a file
 - Display participant information for each read
+- Performant: uses less than 1MB of memory, handles at least 1000 reads/second

 ### Building